Ashe/ashe.github.io/data/content/projects/2019/08/Space.md

 title: Space
 date: 2019-08-20
 subtitle: Space is an open-source forum that I was making in order to learn Clojure.
 description: While I have some webdev experience from my static blog, I've never ventured further.
-I made Space so that I could learn more about technologies such as databases, servers and RESTful APIs to open up more opportunities.
+I made Space so that I could learn more about things such as databases, servers and RESTful APIs to open up more opportunities.
 categories:
   - Functional
   - Web